drupal-code-builder/drupal-code-builder/README.md

 - router paths add menu/router items
 - permission names add the scaffold for the permission definition

+## Installation

+Follow the instructions given in the component that requests Drupal Coder Builder (e.g., Module Builder, Drush command).

+Additionally, if [Plugin module](https://www.drupal.org/project/plugin) is present, plugin type definitions will be enhanced with its data.

 ## Usage

 This file covers the API.
 For instructions on how to install this library to use with code that provides a UI, consult the documentation for the UI in question.